Keroro1454/Supply-Drop/README.md

 	- `ERROR: Equipment log read-out scrambled during transmission.
 Please wait for update...`

 ## Changelog:
+- 1.4.6
+	- Fully fixed Quantum Shield Stabilizer determining if OSP needed to trigger off pre-armor damage calculations.
+Thanks gaforb for the follow-up!
+	- Fixed Quantum Shield Stabilizer activating as a result of fall damage, despite fall damage not actually damaging shield.
+	- Set 'Fear of Reading' config option for the Tome of Bloodletting to 'false' by default.
+You must now choose to be haunted by this timeshare-possessing spectre!

 - 1.4.5
 	- Fixed issue in the Transcendence fix from 1.4.2 that was causing unending shield gains if you stacked 49+ Salvaged Wires/Unassuming Ties.
 Thanks Omnishade for the report!